SeisComP/main/apps/python/descriptions/scart.rst

 #.
 Collect data from an FDSNWS server using the :ref:`global_recordstream`
    interface and write to a miniSEED file.
-The data streams and the time spans are defined in a list file using the option :option:`list`.
+The data streams and the time spans are defined in a list file using the option ``list``.
 The list can be generated e.g. by :ref:`scevtstreams`.

    .. code-block:: sh